-Whether you’re maintaining your own property or you’re getting into your own lawn care business, it’s not just about having the right equipment.
-But if you’re asking how to mow like a Pro, you’re already on the right track.
+Whether you’re maintaining your own property or you’re getting into your own lawn care business, you need to know the ins and outs of mowing like a Pro.
+It’s more than just having the right equipment.
+If you’re already asking how to mow like a Pro, you’ve come to the right place.
 Mowing is more than just keeping the grass at an even level.
-If done right, it also helps maintain the health of the lawn and there’s a decorative appeal that can come along with proper mowing technique.
+If done right, it also helps maintain the health of the lawn.
+There’s also a decorative appeal that comes along with using proper mowing techniques.

-Now, what we’re not talking about today is proper cutting height (that’s a topic for another article).
-We’re also not tackling baseball stadium style mowing where the grass is cut very short and rollers are used to give it that great look.
+This article goes well beyond simply setting a proper cutting height—that’s a topic for another article.
+We’re also not tackling baseball stadium-level mowing where the grass is cut very short and rollers are used to give it that great look.
+Our article targets entry-level landscapers and homeowners alike.

 How to Mow Like a Pro